Statue of Spinoza, near his house on the Paviljoensgracht in The Hague.

 But the final third of the book truly captivated me.
 I easily related to how thinking leads to doubt, as I recalled my own teenage doubts about my religious indoctrination.
 (As Camus so aptly put it, “Beginning to think is beginning to be undermined.”)
 My escape from religious dogma wasn’t as painful as Vaughn’s, perhaps because my Catholic indoctrination wasn’t as rigid as Vaughn’s fundamentalism.
 Vaughn’s escape was extraordinarily painful whereas for me severing the chord of religious indoctrination was mostly natural and liberating.

 The final chapter of his book deals with the main topic of my blog—the meaning of life.
 The priest begins by arguing that religion isn’t the source of morality or the meaning of life.
 He then distinguished, as do I, between meaning of life and meaning in life.
 He emphasized the latter while noting that this doesn’t imply that meaning is only subjective.
 In other words, torturing children (as the USA currently does at its southern border) can’t be the source of a meaningful life.
-Our lives are meaningful when we commit ourselves to objective intrinsic goods like truth, beauty, goodness, love, and knowledge.
+Our lives are meaningful when we commit ourselves to objective intrinsic goods like truth, beauty, goodness, justice, and love.
 (I believe something similar.)
 As a result of his encounter with the priest’s arguments, Vaughn underwent a metamorphosis, and would soon embark on his own intellectual journey.

 In conclusion, let me say that Vaughn’s account is deeply personal and a wonderful guide for all those who fear that leaving behind childish indoctrination will necessarily lead to despair.
 Quite the contrary Vaughn says.
 Childish beliefs may comfort us, but only by growing up do we have a chance to find true meaning.